TrainWeb.org Facebook Page

 Map: PG 10 B 3 Topographic Maps

-Bowie RR Museum display It was at that leg of the wye that during a snowy February 1961 a Race Track Special derailed, killing six people and injuring more than half the approximately 400 people aboard.
+engine zoom It was at that leg of the wye that a Race Track Special derailed on a snowy February 2, 1961, killing six people and injuring more than half the approximately 400 people aboard.
 The two model F7 / PRR EF15A engines rolled onto their side.
+The nearer one might be number 5893 per magnified view at left.

 A display (right) at the Bowie RR Museum quotes a witness, "People were thrown all around... glass was flying everywhere.
-Two or three seats back, a man was hanging out of the window, and I think he was dead."
+Two or three seats back, a man was hanging out of the window and I think he was dead."

 Link: Bowie RR Museum info